Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMoverJobDefinition.md

 ```

 ## DESCRIPTION
-Creates or updates a job definition resource, which contains configuration for a single unit of managed data transfer.
+Creates or updates a Job Definition resource, which contains configuration for a single unit of managed data transfer.

 ## EXAMPLES